Sadly, I’m not related to Paul…

 My creative work blending weather forecasting and graphics (with a dash of humor) paid off in October of 2016.
 I was honored to receive an EMMY for my work as a TV weather talent.
 It was the first EMMY I was ever nominated for, so truly humbling and rewarding.

 Also in the fall of 2016 I made a move within the EW Scripps company.
 I was promoted to weekday morning meteorologist for Cleveland station WEWS-TV (News 5).
-It’s a much larger TV market and puts me back on weekdays for the first time since Wichita.
+It’s a much larger TV market and put me back on weekdays for the first time since Wichita.

 I have no idea where this crazy road is going to take me.
 But I will continue to follow it.
 And who knows where I may end up next…and when.
 Keep your eyes peeled!
 If you’re every in the Rock N Roll city, look for me!

 A SPECIAL thanks to those who have helped me along the way: Norwood, you’ve been a great friend for many years.
 You’ve helped me move halfway across the country twice and been there during the tough times.
 I can’t thank you enough!
+Here’s to you, buddy!

 Neil, Mike B, JJ: you guys taught me more than you can ever realize about broadcasting.
 Believe me, I have learned so much from each of you.